 Just kids.
-No money.
 Living richly.
 With almost no money in the bank.
 Me with my head in the writing clouds.
 Or completely down, contemplating suicide.
 How many times did you talk me out of those suicidal, self-loathing, desperate moods?
 ‘Out of the sky, into the dirt.’
 Manic-depressive eb and flow.
 You fulminating because I forgot to pay internet bills, electricity bills, the water.
 Getting fined for administration, seven euros a time.
-And we didn’t have that much money.
+Seven euro hurt.

 Your parents had kicked you out.
 They wanted to kill me.
 They cursed me.
 I wasn’t good enough for you.
 Too low born.
 The Iranian stuck-up pricks.
 How many times did they come to pick you up?
 How many times did you run away, back to me?
 Every time the same pattern.
 I had the most violent daydreams about torturing your mother to death.